jonathanphilippou/bunenv/docs/HOMEBREW.md

 ## Current Status

-As of bunenv v0.2.3, we have:
+As of bunenv v0.2.4, we have:

 - Created a Homebrew formula in our own tap repository
 - Successfully tested the installation via Homebrew
 - Updated the README with installation instructions
 - Set up automation for updating the formula when new versions are released
+- Created a robust update script for Homebrew formula maintenance

 The current Homebrew implementation is a placeholder that prints the version number and a message.
 This is intentional as we work towards a more production-ready implementation.